Aakhri Cheekh

-Aakhri Cheekh is a 1991 Bollywood film starring Vijay Arora and Anil Dhawan.
+Aakhri Cheekh is a 1991 Bollywood horror film directed by Kiran Ramsay and produced by Reshma Ramsay, starring Vijay Arora, Vijayendra Ghatge and Anil Dhawan.

 Plot

 An evil man kills young women after having romantic affairs with them.
 By knowing it, four friends get him arrested and electrocuted as the death sentence.
 But his soul returns and starts taking revenge on them and their families one by one.